anelbas/SecretVault/README.md

 - User pools in union with cognito
 - Trying to use KSM for sensitive information instead of storing it in the code but we shall see what the time limit does to us

-# Extra need-to-knows:
+## Extra need-to-knows:
-- Please ask for special accistance if you want to run tests through postman becuase you will need to set the header properly and add a token.
+- Please ask for special accistance if you want to run tests through postman because you will need to set the header properly and add a token (Aaron & Mika are the go to people for that I would say).
 - You do not have to run the back- & front-end in a specific order, just make sure both are running while you are testing.
 - Please be kind.